zczlr12/comp0034-wk6/activities/1-flask.md

 The Flask application is based on the paralympics application that you created for the REST API, however the Marshmallpw schemas and REST API routes have been removed.
 The application code should otherwise be as you saw at the end of week 4.

+In this activity you will:

+- Create a Flask page template using HTML only
+- Add styling to an HTML template using Bootstrap CSS
+- Adapt the HTML and CSS to support responsive styling
+- Use Jina to create parent/child templates for a Flask application

 ## Check the Flask app runs

 Check that the app runs before starting any of the activities.